 Why can’t I just take medication?

-I am a slightly different type of therapist.
-I am not against medications but I do not believe that medications alone can solve all mental health issues.
+We have a slightly different type of therapist.
+We are not against medications but we do not believe that medications alone can solve all mental health issues.

-However, before I recommend medications, I spend time getting to know my clients and explore all options so we can make the best treatment plan.
+However, before we recommend medications, we spend time getting to know our clients and explore all options so we can make the best treatment plan.

 What will happen in therapy?

-If you are interested in a free brief consultation, please email me or call.
-During our call if you are comfortable making an appointment we will set something up.
+If you are interested in a free brief consultation, please email or call us.

 What if I want to stop therapy?

 Not at all a problem.
-I frequently check in with my clients to make sure they are comfortable and feel that they are making progress.
-If someone does not want to continue I encourage them to talk with me so we can refer to another therapist or take a break.
-I am never offended nor do I respond negatively if someone wants to cease therapy.
+We frequently check in with our clients to make sure they are comfortable and feel that they are making progress.
+If someone does not want to continue we encourage them to talk with us so we can refer to another therapist or take a break.
+We never offended nor do we respond negatively if someone wants to cease therapy.

 How does the confidentiality work?

 HIPAA is one of my most favorite acronyms, it stands for Health Insurance Portability and Accountability Act.
-For therapy, it is an elegant way of saying that I cannot disclose any of your information without your written consent.
-Unless there is a threat to self or others (and some extreme court scenarios which we would discuss beforehand) I cannot confirm or deny that I know any of my clients without their written permission to do so.
+For therapy, it is an elegant way of saying that we cannot disclose any of your information without your written consent.
+Unless there is a threat to self or others (and some extreme court scenarios which we would discuss beforehand) we cannot confirm or deny that we know any of our clients without their written permission to do so.

-I take HIPAA very seriously and I do not jeopardize my client’s privacy.
+We take HIPAA very seriously and we do not jeopardize our client’s privacy.
 If you have further questions, please review our Privacy Practices.